 - IU Southeast honors parking permits from Indiana University and Purdue University campuses in comparable parking areas.
 Marked University vehicles may park in Blue or Red designated areas.

 - Spaces designated for small/compact cars (No Trucks) are for vehicles with an overall length of 15 feet or less.

 - Any vehicle in violation of parking regulations or any which are apparently abandoned may be towed and stored at the owner's expense.

-- Accumulation of 4 or more unpaid parking citations will result in a tow warning.
+- Accumulation of 6 or more parking citations in a rolling year will result in a tow warning.
 The tow warning gives the violator 48 hours to settle all charges or the vehicle will be towed even if the vehicle is not in violation of regulations.
 Accumulating 8 or more unpaid citations will result in tow without warning.